Sponsorships

 Millennium Trail

 A lovely walkway along the creek was built and is regularly improved by the club.
-Benches and picnic areas are maintained.
 It begins at the bridge at the foot of Main Street.

 Memorial Forest